ibm-cloud-docs/power-iaas/configuring-private-network.md

 ### Using IBM Direct Link Connect via Megaport to connect to the IBM Cloud Power environment
 {: creating-connect-vxc}

 You can connect to the IBM Cloud Classic and Power infrastructures by using **Direct Link Connect** by using Megaport.
-To begin,complete the steps in [Direct Link Connect for Power Systems Virtual Servers](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+To begin, complete the steps in [Direct Link Connect for Power Systems Virtual Servers](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 After you read the *Master Service Agreement* and create your Direct Link, copy the IBM Cloud ticket number.

-When connecting to the IBM Cloud Power infrastucture by using a Direct Link by using Megaport, the Virtual Cross Connect (VXC) forms the layer 2 component of the connection.
+When connecting to the IBM Cloud Power infrastructure by using a Direct Link by using Megaport, the Virtual Cross Connect (VXC) forms the layer 2 component of the connection.
 Layer 3 BGP connectivity is established directly between the customer and IBM Cloud.

 The benefit to creating IBM Direct Link by using Megaport: